PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 #### Final thoughts

 I am pretty open to any solution that helps solve the issues we have and brings the Web and Apps together, but I do believe that the solution has to work well in the existing ecosystems.

+The proposed solution here is not without issue.
+For one, the `action` scheme should really be a `web+action` so that it can be polyfilled.